cophi-wue/LLpro/README.md

                         tokens to a separate file in DIR
 ```

-## Docker Module
+## Installation

+The LLP-Pipeline can be run either locally or as a Docker container.
+Running
+the pipelie using Docker is strongly recommended.

+In both alternatives, Semantic Role Labeling can be enabled by requesting and
+downloading a copy of the InVeRo-XL Docker image `invero-xl-span-cuda:2.0.0`
+from `http://nlp.uniroma1.it/resources/`.
+Before continuing, place the extracted Docker image file
+`invero-xl-span-cuda-2.0.0.tar` into the folder `resources/`.
+(Verify that the
+tarfile contains the file `manifest.json`.)

+### Building and running the Docker image

 We strongly recommend using Docker to run the pipeline.
-With the provided Dockerfile, all dependencies and prerequisites
+With the provided
+Dockerfile, all (freely available) dependencies and prerequisites are downloaded
-are downloaded automatically.
+automatically.
+Before building, place the InVeRo-XL Docker image into the folder `resources/`, if desired.

 ```shell
 docker build --tag cophiwue/llp-pipeline .